aridjayarecipes/cutesrecipes.web.app/content/post/2196-how-to-prepare-favorite-linguini-w-shrimp-and-plum-tomatoes.md

 1. Make ready 1 salt and pepper

 Add shrimp and season with salt and pepper.
 The Italian plum tomatoes , red hot pepper, basil, and the garlic are much more flavorful.
 For more on this Italian Cuisine recipe and Some like their clam sauce white but the tomato, red pepper, and basil are much more flavorful.
-This is The Bald Chef&#39;s favorite Italian recipe Linguini With Red Clam Sauce.
+This is The Bald Chef's favorite Italian recipe Linguini With Red Clam Sauce.

 <!--inarticleads2-->